parthshr370/Email-AI-Agent/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE]([LICENSE](https://github.com/parthshr370/Email-AI-Agent/blob/main/LICENSE.txt)) file for details.

 ## Acknowledgments

-- **Deepseek:** For providing the API and language model backend.
+- **Deepseek:** For the API and language model backend.
 - **LangChain & LangGraph:** For the frameworks that help in building language model–driven workflows.
 - **Open Source Contributors:** Thank you to everyone who has contributed to the libraries and tools used in this project.